 The cold hard truth of this business is that success is not about finding the right strategy.

-Success is all about finding out how to execute any strategy and how to be consistent.
+Success in day trading is all about finding out how to execute any consistent trading strategy and maintaining consistency in your actions.

 This is what we teach you that others do not.